eosnetworkfoundation/docs/native/07_node-operation/30_node-setups/10_api-node.md

 The `snapshots` directory should now contain the uncompressed `latest.bin` snapshot.

+> ℹ️ **Past blockchain history**
+If you want your API node to have past blockchain history, you need to replay the blockchain from a blocks log file.
+This is not common, however.
+For past blockchain history there are better solutions than API nodes, such as History nodes.

 ### Restore/start from recent snapshot

 Follow the instructions below to restore/start your node from the most recent snapshot that you downloaded.